Gunabhirambilla/Gunabhiram-portfolio/index.md

 **Tech Stack**: Snowflake, SQL, Python, Excel, Word, PDF

+- Built an end-to-end reporting system that:
   - Extracts KPIs from Snowflake using parameterized SQL
   - Populates Excel templates and charts
   - Injects metrics and visuals into a Word report
   - Exports final reports as PDF
+- Designed the workflow so it can be scheduled and reused across multiple customers.
 - **Impact**: ~80% reduction in manual reporting time and consistent weekly insights for leadership.

 ---